 Since the Mental Health Foundation launched the first official Mental Health Awareness Week in 2001, there are now undoubtedly far more conversations about mental health and emotional resilience than ever before.
-This year's theme is Body image.*
+One of their more recent themes has focussed on Body image.*

 Most people today would probably agree that body image, whilst it has always been an issue, is a bigger problem now than it has ever been.
 We live in an age of social media and comparison and, as a result, illnesses such as anorexia and bulimia are not the only mental health problems which focus on body image.

 One condition psychotherapists often encounter is Body Dysmorphic Disorder (BDD).
 Conditions such as BDD are often dismissed by others as shyness, whilst the truth is very different.
 People with BDD tend to worry a great deal about their physical appearance, frequently about a specific area of the body – but this is not vanity.

 Someone with BDD will often do everything within their power to stop people looking at them, and they will spend a great deal of time comparing their looks to others’, almost always evaluating themselves negatively.
 Their attention to others might actually be a way to seek reassurance, hoping that somehow, they will notice they are not as flawed as other people, yet they compare themselves negatively; their attention to others has only served to reinforce the negative perception of their own appearance.
 People experiencing BDD will often pick at their skin in order to try and make it flawless and go to great pains to conceal aspects of their appearance that mortify them.

 When to seek help